 Autoimmune diseases affect millions of Americans.

 The Ask Mama Frat site, videos, workshops, and professional speaking engagements offer you with the wisdom of experience in dealing with these issues.
 They also serve to inspire, teach and share techniques for dealing with a chronic condition like autoimmune disease.
 You can manage the disease and even put it into remission.

 I defied the odds.
 You can too!

-“Health doesn’t always come from medicine.
-Most of the time, it comes from the right nutritional input/diet, a toxin-free environment (emotionally & physically) as well as, peace of mind, laughter, and love.”
+Health doesn’t always come from medicine.
+It also comes from the right nutritional input/diet, a toxin-free environment (emotionally & physically) as well as laughter, and love.

 If you have the experience of an autoimmune diagnosis or chronic health challenge get on the path to lasting change.
 Ask Mama Frat how.